sonsus/LearningPython/NestedFunction0106.md

 #Nested function

 1.Inner functions can access variables from the enclosing scope (in this case, the local variable x).
-If you're not accessing any variables from the enclosing scope, they're really just ordinary functions with a different scope. \n
+If you're not accessing any variables from the enclosing scope, they're really just ordinary functions with a different scope.
-2.Readability \n
+2.Readability
 source: http://stackoverflow.com/questions/1589058/nested-function-in-python